crawfo/vba-midi-file/README.md

 A factory module is used for the creation of objects.
 Most objects are immutable.

 To parse a MIDI file, call the following factory functions which return the parsed MIDI bytes as a MidiFile object:
-Factory.CreateNewMidiFileFromArray(midiFileBytes() As Byte)
+   Factory.CreateNewMidiFileFromArray(midiFileBytes() As Byte),
    Factory.CreateNewMidiFileFromFile(ByVal fileNameFullyQualified As String)

 A MidiFile object contains an EventTracks object which contains EventTrack objects which contain ChannelEvent, MetaEvent, and SystemExclusiveEvent objects.
 The original file bytes can be accessed with the FileBytes property, or regenerated with the ToBytes function.